 INFRASTRUCTURE SAFETY: EMERGENCY DRILL PROGRAMMES

 Within the infrastructure safety framework, Snam and the operating companies that it controls pursue their own improvement targets, including by taking part in institutional drill programmes.

 In this context, Snam collaborates with the Italian Department of Civil Protection, with the aim of strengthening the management model for emergency response in procedural, organisational, training and operational terms.

-For example, in addition to the drills required by the Seveso Directive, in 2017, at the Panigaglia regasification terminals, Snam conducted monthly safety drills simulating accidental leaks of LNG.
-A joint Security and Safety exercise was also carried out with the Port Authority, the Fire Department, the police, and the emergency medical services.
+For example, In addition to the drills required by the Seveso Directive, in 2018, at the Panigaglia regasification terminals, Snam conducted monthly safety drills simulating accidental leaks of LNG.
+A joint Security and Safety exercise was also carried out with the Port Authority, the local fire department, the national police, and the emergency medical services.

 The Dispatching Centre provides to the monitoring and remote controlling of the transport network operations, receiving data from around 3,800 plants located along the transport network, with more than 1,600 of them controlled remotely.